mabel-dev/opteryx/docs/SQL Reference/01 Introduction.md

   3	| Earth
 ~~~

 You can write functions, not just simple column references, in the select list.
-For example, you can do:
+For example, you can write:

 ~~~sql
 SELECT id,